FREQUENTLY ASKED QUESTIONS

 First, it's important to note that if an exception is granted, it is because, despite the fact that we have questions about the ingredient here at SC Johnson, evidence suggests it can be used safely at certain levels, which we do not exceed.
 In that case, we might grant an exception for reasons such as:

-- We discover a supplier is adding a 0-rated ingredient to something else that we buy, and we need an exception until we can change the formula to get out of it.
+- We discover a supplier is adding a 0-rated ingredient to something that we buy, and we need an exception until we can change the formula to eliminate it.

 - We acquire a brand or product and find it includes materials that we consider to be 0-rated, so an exception is needed until we can reformulate.